 If you're looking for a smaller shrub, this is a fantastic option.
 It's particularly cool because it blooms twice — once in early summer with large pink flowers and then again in the autumn.
 When it's done blooming, you'll get beautiful red foliage.
 It grows about 3-4 feet tall and wide, and it keeps a nice rounded shape.

 4. Beyond Midnight Bluebeard (Caryopteris x clandonensis, Zones 5-9)

 Caryopteris has always been a popular shrub in gardens, and this new variety definitely doesn't disappoint.
 It grows 2-3 feet tall and wide, and it has beautiful blue flowers.
 Not only will it attract bees, but it will also bring in hummingbirds.
 Plus, it's known for being deer-resistant!

 5. Mojave Moss Rose (Portulaca grandiflora, annual)

 For years, moss rose has had a reputation among gardeners as being resilient and heat-tolerant — and that still holds true today.
-You can definitely count on moss rose as being a reliable summer plant.
+You can definitely count on moss rose — also sometimes called by the common name rose moss — as being a reliable summer plant.
 And now there are cool new colors on the market in shades of pink, red, fuchsia, yellow and tangerine.
 Best of all, you don't have to deadhead the blooms!
 If you don't have great soil or it's dry, look for the Mojave line of these plants.